 On February 16, 2021, the Company established the Remuneration Committee.
 The current members of the Remuneration Committee are John F.G.
-McGloin (Chair), Don Njegovan, Tony Trahar and Samantha Hoe-Richardson.
+McGloin (Chair).
+Don Niegovan.
+Anthony Trahar and Samantha Hoe-Richardson.
+If all of the director nominees are elected, the members of the Remuneration Committee will be John F.G.
+McGloin (Chair,), Anthony Trahar and Samantha Hoe-Richardson.
 The Remuneration Committee meets at least four times a year and otherwise as required.
 The Remuneration Committee is responsible for determining and agreeing with the Board the framework or broad policy for the remuneration of the executive directors and other key employees (including the other NEOs) (together, the "Executives").
 In determining such policy, the Remuneration Committee takes into account all factors which it deems necessary including the development of remuneration packages which motivate Executives and supports the delivery of business objectives in the short, medium and long-term.
 The objective of such policy is to ensure that Executives are provided with appropriate incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the Company.
 Within the terms of the agreed policy and in consultation with the Chairman of the Board and/or the CEO as appropriate (except in the case of their own remuneration), the Remuneration Committee determines the total individual remuneration packages of the Executives including, where appropriate, bonuses, incentive payments and share options or other share awards.
 No director is involved in any decision as to his or her own remuneration.

-Please see "Statement of Executive Compensation" above for details on compensation received by directors and NEOs for the years ended December 31, 2023 and January 31, 2023.
+Please see "Statement of Executive Compensation" above for details on compensation received by directors and NEOs for the years ended December 31, 2024 and December 31, 2023.